ipluchino/BLDR-Technical-Task/README.md

   - id is the id of the item to be returned.
 - Query Paramters:
   - returnDate (required): The date the item is being returned.
+      - Must be a valid date in the format MM-DD-YYYY.
 - Example: POST localhost:3000/return/5?returnDate=05-04-2025